abcsFrederick/LinearRegression/README.md

 # Statistics for Lunch: Linear Regression

 Welcome to the repository for the linear regression materials for Statistics for Lunch!
-There are three main branches in this repository:
+There are two main branches in this repository:

 ## Master

 The master branch is where the exercises for the hands-on session are located as well as the code used to generate the slides for the lecture.

+* Files located in the `docs/` directory were used to generate the lecture slides.
+The slides are located there as well, but click [here](http://abcsFrederick.github.io/LinearRegression/slides.html) to view the slides.
     * `slides.Rmd` contains the slides for the lecture.
-* `slideNotes.Rmd` contains notes for the slides if you missed the lecture.
+    * `slideNotes.md` contains notes for the slides if you missed the lecture.

-## Lecture

-The lecture branch is where the lecture slides are located.
-Click [here](http://abcsFrederick.github.io/LinearRegression/slides.html) to view the slides.

 ## Solutions